Maximilian von Herff

 Maximilian Karl Otto von Herff (17 April 1893 – 6 September 1945) was a German senior SS commander during the Nazi era.
 He served as head of the SS Personnel Main Office from 1942 to 1945.

 Early life

 Maximilian von Herff was born in Hanover on 17 April 1893, the son of a general practitioner.
 The Protestant von Herff family originated from Herve in Belgium and moved to the Palatinate in 1577 to escape religious persecution.
 His ancestor Christian Herff had been inducted into the noble class in 1814.

-After school, Maximilian von Herff joined the army and became Leutnant (second lieutenant) in an infantry regiment of the Prussian Army); he served with the unit throughout World War I. He stayed in the Reichswehr after the war, and in 1926 served as Oberleutnant (lieutenant) in the 18.
+After school, Maximilian von Herff joined the army in the Leibgarde-Infanterie-Regiment (1st Grand Duchy of Hesse) No. 115 (Darmstadt).
+In the further course of the First World War, Herff was assigned to the 5th Lower Silesian Infantry Regiment No. 154.
+He was promoted to lieutenant on 11 February 1915 and to first lieutenant on 18 October 1918, and remained in the unit until 9 November 1918.
+He stayed in the Reichswehr after the war, and in 1926 served as Oberleutnant (lieutenant) in the 18.
 Reiter-Regiment in Stuttgart.
 In Wehrmacht on 3 January 1939, Herff reached the rank of Oberstleutnant (lieutenant-colonel).